m-piyu20/RNN-Stock-price-prediction/README.md

 The data (last updated 11/10/2017) is presented in CSV format as follows: Date, Open, High, Low, Close, Volume, OpenInt.
 Note that prices have been adjusted for dividends and splits.
 ## Inspiration
 Many have tried, but most have failed, to predict the stock market's ups and downs.
 Can you do any better?
+#### I have predicted the stock prices of Microsoft Company and you are advised to change the Dataset of the the stock prices of the company whom you want to predict and use my RNN  model template.
+If you want to increase the accuracy you can tune the dataset according to the instructions mentioned at the end of the code.